MaxCojocari/PBL_2022_Team15/README.md

 It's highly recomended to create a distinct branch in order to not polute `main` with unexpected changes.
 Use `git checkout -b <your_branch>` for this purpose.

-Please, if you don't know how to manipulate this repo, don't make a mess from it!!!
+Please, if you don't know how to manipulate this repo, don't make a mess out of it!!!

 For other questions or sweet thoughts please ask the owner of this repo))